AVATOL/nematocyst/README.md

 ### Setup Images, Groundtruth and Train/Validation/Test Splits

 1. Create a folder $ROOT/DataRaw/SomeDataset/.
-Create additional folders in it: Groundtruth/, Images/ and Splits/
+Create additional folders in it: Annotations/, Images/ and Splits/
-2. Put the images (.jpg) in the Images/ folder and the groundtruth masks (.jp) in the Groundtruth folder.
+2. Put the images (.jpg) in the Images/ folder and the groundtruth masks (.jpg) in the Annotations folder.
 Corresponding images and groundtruth files must have the same file name!
 3. Create Train.txt, Validation.txt and Test.txt in Splits/.
 In each file, list the file name in the Images folder (without .jpg extension) that belong in each split you want.

 ### Preprocessing

 1. Create folder $ROOT/DataPreprocessed/.
-2. Open MATLAB, make sure VLFeat is set up properly (run vl_setup), and run the following command in Matlab: preprocess('$ROOT/DataRaw/SomeDataset/Images', '$ROOT/DataRaw/SomeDataset/Groundtruth', '$ROOT/DataRaw/SomeDataset/Splits', '$ROOT/DataPreprocessed/SomeDataset' )
+2. Open MATLAB, make sure VLFeat is set up properly (run vl_setup), and run the following command in Matlab: preprocess('$ROOT/DataRaw/SomeDataset/Images', '$ROOT/DataRaw/SomeDataset/Annotations', '$ROOT/DataRaw/SomeDataset/Splits', '$ROOT/DataPreprocessed/SomeDataset' )
 This should create files and folders in the $ROOT/DataPreprocessed/SomeDataset/ folder.

 ### HC-Search Learn/Infer